 Is Too Much Protein Good or Bad for Your Liver

-Function of Protein – You have probably heard that our body is mostly made up of water.
-Protein is next in line.
-Every single cell of your body contains protein.
-It performs myriads of functions for your body.
+Function of Protein – Our body is mostly made up of water.
+Protein is next.
+Every cell contains protein.
+It performs myriads of functions.
 The list is long and includes top line survival tasks like producing energy, and maintaining cells.
-Another of it’s occupations is to grow healthy hair and nails!
+It also healthy hair and nails!
 It helps to build muscles, organs, and your immune system.
-It works day and night to manufacture the building blocks of your blood cells!
-Your body converts it to a source of energy if you do not have enough carbohydrates to burn.
-It also helps to repair damaged muscle tissue, which is why it gets a lot of attention from athletes.
-Protein is the beginning and end of so many functions, all the way from hormone regulation to toenail growth.
 So you can see that getting good protein in your diet should be a major priority every single day.

 Break it down – Here is where it gets tricky for someone with liver disease.
 Protein can be hard for the liver to break down.
 If there is extra protein that your body cannot digest easily, it creates nitrogen.
 That begins a chain reaction culminating in ammonia.
 The short version is that it create toxins.
 When your body gets a whiff of those toxins in your bloodstream, it can result in brain fog, lethargy, and Hepatic Encephalopathy.
 You can see why finding the right balance is crucial!

 Pick Your Protein – Animal or plant based – Which is best?